When do you have to make the intention to fast?

 Hafsah (may Allah be pleased with her), the mother of the believers narrated that Allah’s Messenger (peace be on him) said:

-Whoever does not commit himself to fasting before dawn (fajr), there is no fast for him.”
+Whoever does not commit himself to fasting before dawn (Fajr), there is no fast for him.”
 (Abu Dawood)

 “There is no fast for the one who did not make the intention to fast from the night.”
 (Daraqutni)

-If you went to sleep without the intention of fasting, and you wake up after fajr and want to fast, the fast is not correct because you have already passed a portion of the day without the intention to fast.
+If you went to sleep without the intention of fasting, and you wake up after Fajr and want to fast, the fast is not correct because you have already passed a portion of the day without the intention to fast.
 You cannot apply the intention to do a fard fast in retrospect.

 “Allah’s Messenger entered upon me one day and said, ‘Do you have something [for me to eat]?’
 We said, ‘No.’ He then said, ‘In that case, I am fasting [today].’
 (Muslim)